Desiree Ellis: Coaching career

-Ellis was appointed interim manager of the South Africa women's national football team in 2016 after Vera Pauw resigned following the team's group stage exit at the 2016 Olympics.
+Ellis was appointed interim manager of the South Africa women's national soccer team in 2016 after Vera Pauw resigned following the team's group stage exit at the 2016 Olympics.
 Ellis was appointed head coach in February 2018 and coached the team, then ranked 50th in the world, to a second-place finish in the Africa Women Cup of Nations, losing to 11-time champions Nigeria on penalty kicks in the final; nonetheless, by finishing second, South Africa qualified to its first-ever FIFA Women's World Cup in 2019.
 She was awarded Confederation of African Football Women's Coach of the Year in 2018, 2019 and 2022.

 Ellis coached Banyana Banyana to their maiden Africa Cup of Nations victory in Morocco in 2022.

+She made history with Banyana Banyana by beating Italy and making it to the final sixteen in the 2023 FIFA Women's World Cup.

+In September 2023, she won the Momentum Coach of the Year award at the 18th edition of Africa’s foremost women’s sport awards at the Wanderers Club in Johannesburg.
+In December 2023, she won the CAF Women's Coach of the Year award for the 4th time, for her team's efforts at the 2023 World Cup.
+Ellis had previously won at the CAF Awards in 2022, 2019 and 2018.

+She was ranked 7th in the IFFHS Women's World Best National Coach ranking for 2023.